-5. Front Footage Charge.
-If the above conditions within this Section C are satisfied, the City may enter into an Agreement with the installing Developer such that, as a condition of approval of subsequent development or re- development of property adjacent to the newly constructed public street, alley, or pedestrian-bike way, the City may collect a front footage charge from the abutting Developer prior to the issuance of any building permits for the abutting property.
-The front footage charge shall be established by prorating the total amount of original certified costs to the lineal frontage of all properties abutting the constructed improvement.

-- 6. Reimbursement Agreement Forms Submitted to the City.
-The City Engineer will provide written notice of acceptance of the Developer's costs along with the Agreement forms.
-The Developer shall complete and submit three signed original Agreement forms.
-Following execution of the agreement by the City, two signed originals shall be returned to the Developer, who shall record the agreement with the Larimer County Clerk and Recorder. - 7.
-Notification of Agreement.
-After execution and recording of the Agreement, the installing Developer shall certify, by affidavit, that all owners of properties obligated to provide reimbursement have been notified in writing through certified mail with return receipt requested.
-The City shall then cause to be published a public notice listing the properties and reimbursement amounts.
-The City shall endeavor to provide notice on future plats of property obligated to provide notice shall not relieve the Third-Party owner of the platted property of any reimbursement obligation. - 8.
-Third-Party Condition and Collection.
 The City, as a condition of approval of subsequent development or re-development of the Third Party's property adjacent to the newly constructed public street, alley, or pedestrian-bike way, may collect a front footage charge from the abutting Developer prior to the issuance of the first building permit for the abutting property.

-The City shall not attempt to make such collection until the reimbursement agreement is properly prepared and executed and the owners of abutting property have received or reasonably should have received notice of the reimbursement agreement. - 9.
-Developer Reimbursement.
-The City's obligation to reimburse the Developer shall be contingent upon the City's actual collection of the front footage charge from the abutting property.
+The City shall not attempt to make such collection until the reimbursement agreement is properly prepared and executed and the owners of abutting property have received or reasonably should have received notice of the reimbursement agreement.

+The City's obligation to reimburse the Developer shall be contingent upon the City's actual collection of the front footage charge from the abutting developer.
 The City shall have no obligation to reimburse any funds that it fails to collect, for whatever reason, provided that the City made a good faith attempt to collect such funds.

-When the front footage charge is collected, the City shall reimburse the installing Developer to the extent of such collection after deducting a service charge of \$500 or 3 percent of the amount collected, whichever is greater, to cover the City's legal, engineering, and administrative costs.
-Funds collected pursuant to a Third-Party Reimbursement Agreement shall be paid to such person as identified in the Third-Party Reimbursement Agreement, and if such person cannot be found, to an alternate if designated in the Third-Party Reimbursement Agreement. - 10.
-Inflation Adjustment.
-Construction Costs for inflation will be adjusted per the Colorado Department of Transportation Construction Cost Index.
-A multiplier for the costs will be determined by taking the Index for the date the Final Acceptance was issued and divided into the Index at the time the payment is made.
-The adjustment will be based on the amount owed at the time of payment to the Developer.
+Payment.
+When the front footage charge is collected, the City shall reimburse the installing Developer to the extent of such collection after deducting a service charge of \$500 or 3 percent of the amount collected, whichever is greater, to cover the Local Entity's legal, engineering, and administrative costs.

+Funds collected pursuant to a Third Party Reimbursement Agreement shall be paid to such person as identified in the Third Party Reimbursement Agreement, and if such person cannot be found, to an alternate if designated in the Third Party Reimbursement Agreement.

-11. Limitations.
-Any right to reimbursement pursuant to this provision shall not exceed a period of 10 years from the Final Acceptance by the City of the street, alley, or pedestrian-bike improvements.
-The Loveland City Council may approve extensions of the Third-Party Reimbursement Agreement for additional 10-year periods upon request of the Developer made no later than one-hundred eighty (180) days prior to expiration of an applicable period.
-No such reimbursement shall be made unless the person entitled to reimbursement has fully satisfied their obligations under any other agreements with the City.
+Limitations.
+Any right to reimbursement pursuant to this provision shall not exceed a period of 10 years from the acceptance by the City of the street, alley, or pedestrian-bike improvements.
+The Loveland City Council may approve extensions of the Third Party Reimbursement Agreement for additional 10-year periods upon request of the Developer made no later than one-hundred eighty (180) days prior to expiration of an applicable period.
+No such reimbursement shall be made unless the person entitled to reimbursement has fully satisfied their obligations under any other agreements with the Local Entity.